axwalker/naledi.co.uk/content/blog/javascript-api-and-alpine.md

 </div>
 ```

-Now with Alpine.js we can just write our JavaScript within our HTML.
+Now with Alpine.js we can write our JavaScript directly within our HTML.
 We use the `x-data` to make an Alpine 'component' with some initial data attached to it - we set `counter` to `0`.
 Then we have two buttons which decrease/increase this counter respectively using the `x-on:click` attribute.
 Finally, we show the value of this counter in the middle using `x-text`.
 Each of these `x-` attributes are called 'directives', and they're what we'll be using in combination with Tableau.

 ## Why use Alpine.js with Tableau?